supaflyENJOY/DynamicsDocs/docs/Patients/Overview.md

                 - If you populate the DOB field with a DOB 120 years before todays date, the following error message will display "Birth Date cannot be more than 120 years in the past."
         - Patient Addresses - This section displays all the addresses related to this Patient in a card form.
 The address can be a billing address or a service address.
 The Patient can only have 1 billing address which is used when billing the Patient.
 There is no limit to the amount of service addresses a patient can have.
 When scheduling an Encounter, the Location field is filtered to display addresses related to this Patient and general addresses i.e. a school where multiple Patients are serviced.
 To read more about addresses, [click here.](Location.md)
         - Related Contacts - This sub grid displays all contacts connected to the Patient.
 The first column, Patients Primary Contact, is used to sort the sub grid.
 The Patients primary contacts display first.
 The columns listed after are: Full Name, Role, Preferred Conact Method, Home Phone, Mobile Phone and Email.
 To read more about how to connect the Patient to other Contacts, click here.
         - Patient Preferences - This section does not have to be populated.
 The information listed here is based on what the Patient prefers.
 When using the Schedule Assistance tool to find a Practitioner to service a Patient, we populate the filters with the Patients preferences.
+I.e. If a Patient speaks english and would like to work with a Practitioner who speaks English, you would populate the 'Preferred Languages' field with 'English'.
+When a Scheduler matches the Patient to a Practtiioner, they would match this Patient with a Practitioner who speaks English.
 Currently, the important preferences are: Preferred Language, Provider Gender Preference and Case Management Notes.
+The Preferred Languages field can be managed by an organizations needs.
         - Timeline - This is the last section on this tab.
 It displays all communication related to the Patient.
 I.e. emails, calls, appointments, notes, etc.

 - The next tab is called Medical Info.
 This displays 2 sub grids side by side.